seniorwebdeveloper/cookbook/README.md

 Useful gists that have been found on github.

 ##[Plugins](https://github.com/expressionengine/cookbook/wiki/Plugins)
-A list of plugins on github.
+A list of EE plugins on github.